matthewatkins/kairos/README.md

 This project is simply the **dashboard** part of what would be a larger application.

+## Design

+This app has been designed in Figma.
+Once the app is running locally, figma files can be viewed at `http://localhost:5173/figma`

 ## Features

 _All data is faked_